 Just starting out building your landscape?
 Choose plants Japanese Beetles dislike.
 Avoid roses, grapes, beans, raspberries, Elm and Linden Trees as these attract Japanese Beetles.
 Instead plant conifers, Ash trees, Lilacs and Clematis to name a few.
 For as many plants as Japanese Beetles do favor there are just as many that they do not.

 Apply Milky Spore in the late fall (September/October) to control Japanese Beetle grubs.
-Bacillus popilliae (Milky Spore) is a naturally occuring host specific bacterium that attacks Japanese Beetle grubs in turf and can reside providing benefit for up to ten years!
+Bacillus popilliae (Milky Spore) is a naturally occurring bacteria that attacks Japanese Beetle grubs in turf and can reside in the soil, providing benefit for up to ten years!

 Don’t provide an optimal nesting ground for Japanese Beetles.
 They prefer to lay their eggs in a nicely irrigated and thick lawn.
 When they hatch, the Japanese Beetles grubs feed on the roots of grass.
 This results in patches of dead grass which you can easily pull out by hand.

 You can also protect your highly valuable plants with row covers or drop cloths during active Japanese Beetle Season.

 Neem Oil Repels Japanese Beetles

 Love Roses and can live without the blooms for awhile?
 Snips buds and blooms from your prized rose bushes while Japanese Beetles are present and spray foliage with Neem Oil to reduce damage.